 Water businesses must recognise family violence as a potential cause of payment difficulty and an eligibility criterion for the business's hardship policy.
-See 14(e) of the Urban Water Business Customer Service Code and 11(e) of the Rural Water
+See 14(e) of the Urban Water Business Customer Service Code and 11(e) of the Rural Water Business Customer Service Code.

-Principle Four: Build a culture of awareness, internally and externally
+Principle Four: Build a culture of awareness, internally and externally organisations can enable early detection of family violence and support employees to respond safely and appropriately.

 This principle underscores the importance of building a culture of awareness in addressing family violence.
-By taking a whole of organisation approach to raising awareness and for training, organisations can enable early detection of family violence and support employees to respond safely and appropriately.
+By taking a whole of organisation approach to raising awareness and for training,